-If you have questions, please call contact IDX for more information by calling 1-833-754-1805.
-IDX experts are available Monday through Friday from 8 am - 8 pm Central Time.
-IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.
+If you have any questions, please call 1-833-381-2284 Monday through Friday from 9:00 am -9:00 pm Eastern Time, excluding major U.S. holidays.

-Protecting your information is important to us.
 We appreciate your patience and understanding, and we sincerely apologize for any inconvenience or concern this incident may cause you.